 The two boys were believed to have been raised by a she-wolf.
 This story is the most well-known version of the mythical founding of Rome, but archaeological evidence tells a different story.

-The city of Rome is thought to have grown from a series of small villages on the banks of Tiber River over a series of centuries.
+The city of Rome is thought to have grown from a series of small villages on the banks of the Tiber River over a series of centuries.

 By around the 6th century BC, there is evidence that the separate villages were already working together to form a larger community.